greenbeanx3/greenbeanx3/README.md

 c + h ( plus kissing and booping ) is always on, dni just means not to talk to me ^_^ -- please don't crowd me unless we're friends or youre a friend of my friend . hiding is different because it's only a few people or even just one but crowding makes me overstimulated !!

+my rentry for the stupid people : rentry.co/addressingstupidpeople

 feel free to int unless i have dniu__ in my name, iw(e)c means to be just generally careful if interacting for the first time

 newly threeteen, -12/18+ dniuid unless we're already friends then yes intereacttt